EVORA-project/evora-ontology/models/docs/productionSystem.md

 # Slot: production system (productionSystem)

-_The biological and technological methods and processes used to produce the antibody_
+_The biological and technological methods and processes used to produce the antibody._